-4. The campus shall establish procedures for routine and emergency repairs to residence hall facilities.
+- 4. The campus shall establish procedures for routine and emergency repairs to residence

-Student residents notify the resident assistant or resident director of their building or their area office, identifying the floor and specific room or area in that building where there is a problem (e.g., heat, lights, hot water).
+Student residents notify staff in their building or their area office, identifying the floor and specific room or area in that building where there is a problem (e.g., heat, lights, hot water).
 The address and telephone number of residence hall staff are posted in each building.
 Health and safety emergencies may be reported by dialing 911 and will be responded to immediately.
-Appropriate information is forwarded to the Physical Facilities Department for action.
+Appropriate information is forwarded to the Facilities Management Department for action.

-The resident assistant, resident director or area office notifies the Physical Facilities Department of the specific problem.
+Staff will notify Facilities Management Department of the specific problem.
 The department will then notify the maintenance person in that building of the problem so it can be promptly addressed.

-It is imperative that this procedure be followed in order that the Residential Life Office and the Physical Facilities Department can track how the problem arose and how it was addressed.
+It is imperative that this procedure be followed in order for the Residential Life Office and the Facilities Management Department to track how the problem arose and how it was addressed.

 b.
 Emergency work orders normally consist of more than a routine, minor repair problem in a residence hall or facility.
-An example of an emergency would be no heat, no hot water, etc. If these problems occur during the normal working hours during the work week, emergency work orders should be reported to the resident assistant, resident director or area office as earlier mentioned.
+An example of an emergency would be no heat, no hot water, etc. If these problems occur during the normal working hours during the work week, emergency work orders should be reported to staff as earlier mentioned.
 Emergency work orders are handled ahead of other minor problems.

 Procedures for emergencies after normal working hours or weekends follow:

 Binghamton University provides for an emergency maintenance staff to work seven days a week, 24 hours a day, including holidays.
-The main purpose of this staff is be on hand to quickly address any emergencies in residence halls during non working hours when students are in residence at the University.
-This staff carries two-way radios and is in constant communication not only with the Physical Facilities Department, but also with the Public Safety Office.
+The main purpose of this staff is to be on hand to quickly address any emergencies in residence halls during non-working hours when students are in residence at the University.
+This staff carries two-way radios and is in constant communication not only with the Facilities Management Department, but also with the Public Safety Office.

 a.
-If the loss of heat, light, or hot water, or any other condition detrimental to the life, health, or safety of student residents, persists for an unreasonable time, campus procedures will include a plan for reassignment of student housing on campus.
+If the loss of heat, light, hot water or any other condition detrimental to the life, health or safety of student residents, persists for an unreasonable time, campus procedures will include a plan for reassignment of student housing on campus.